 Parts of a Pumpkin Printables

-Download and print this beautiful, full color classroom poster chart to show students the various parts of a pumpkin.
-Designed for high visibility and easy reading this labeling anchor chart will help your students learn and read the parts of a pumpkin.
+Download and print this beautiful, full color Parts of a Pumpkin diagram in PDF format to show students the various parts of a pumpkin.
+This classroom-ready pumpkin anatomy poster is designed for high visibility and easy reading.
+Use as a labeling anchor chart to help your students learn, read, and label the parts of a pumpkin.

 Words: seed, leaf, stem, vine, skin, pulp, flesh, strand.